-Our Chapter offers a full range of services to guide and assist you as you learn more about ALS.
-Here find pertinent information for patients, caregivers, family members, friends and healthcare workers.
+The ALS Association offers a full range of services to guide and assist you as you learn more about ALS.
+Here, you will find pertinent information for patients, caregivers, family members, friends, and healthcare workers.
 Our staff is available Monday through Friday to answer any questions you may have.
 Please do not hesitate to call or e-mail us for more information click here

-All ALS Association services are provided at no cost to the patient.
+All services available through The ALS Association are provided at no cost to the patient.

 Home Visit Program

 Care Services Coordinators offer one-on-one personal visits to the home to provide personalized information, referrals, and site assessment for home modification and other needs.

 ALS Care Clinic

 The ALS Association is proud to be an affiliate of four multidisciplinary ALS clinics across Alabama.

 Respite Care allows primary family caregivers to have time away from their patient care duties to prevent burnout and to promote well-being for both the caregiver and person living with ALS.

 We provide educational and practical information on ALS to patients, caregivers, and the community.
 Check back often for information and upcoming events.

 Dealing with ALS is physically, emotionally, and financially devastating for a person living with ALS and their support system.
 Monthly Support Groups provide many opportunities to learn more about living with ALS from others who understand the challenges and establishes a network of sustained support.